zbowling/rustyblue/README.md

+# RustyBlue

 > [!Warning]
 > This is a vibe coded Rust based Bluetooth stack.
-I'm AI engineer who knows Bluetooth haven't previously implemeneted a Bluetooth stack but I'm trying to write as little code as possible and refine tools for AI code generation.
+I'm an AI engineer who knows
+> Bluetooth.
+I've previously implemeneted a full Bluetooth BR/EDR stack but here I'm trying to write
+> as little of code as possible directly and rather refine tools for AI code generation to get to PTS

-# RustyBlue
+> certification.
+This is a long term project.

 This is a Rust implementation of the Bluetooth protocol stack.
 Focusing on the HCI layer and the LE transport layer for now but will add support for the BR/EDR transport layer later.